 Govern corporations and other business entities.
-State laws governing fraud in securities transactions (called "Blue Sky" laws) can also be found in most state statutory codes.
+Most states have laws governing fraud in securities transactions (called "Blue Sky" laws).
+Both Westlaw and Lexis Advance have links to 50-state surveys of business laws.
 Many states make their laws and regulations available online for free at their official state government websites.
 State regulations are published in state registers and administrative codes, as well as online on state agency web pages.
-Below are sources for researching state business laws:
+Below are additional sources for researching state business laws:

 The model Uniform Commercial Code was drafted by the National Conference of Commissioners on Uniform State Laws and the American Law Institute to bring uniformity to state laws governing common commercial transactions.
 It has been adopted as substantive law by 49 states, the District of Columbia, the Virgin Islands, and in part in Louisiana.
-The UCC as adopted in New York is in N.Y.
+The New York UCC is: N.Y.
 Uniform Commercial Code § 1-101 et seq.

 The Articles of the UCC are: